mkbox/xmpp-enabled/readme.txt

 = Can it send messages to multiple contacts? =

 It's safe to use xmpp_send() multiple times.
-However in PHP older than 5.0 it will cause multiple connections to the XMPP server.
+All calls will use the same connection

 == Changelog ==

+= 0.3.2.2 =
+sand-fox.com to sandfox.org

+= 0.3.2.1 =
+* minor bugfixes

+= 0.3.2 =
+* Fixed array serialization in logs
+* PHP5 is now required minimum

 = 0.3.1 =
 * Bugfix for disabling encryption

 = 0.3.0 =
-* Multiple calls to xmpp_send() now use single connection in PHP 5.0 and newer
+* Multiple calls to xmpp_send() now use single connection
 * Now user can disable encryption
 * Fixed menu creation priority